Kani-Maki-Gang/bld/Readme.md

-config  | Lists bld's configuration. init    | Initializes the bld configuration. hist    | Fetches execution history of pipelines on a bld server. ls      | Lists pipelines in a bld server. monit   | Connects to a bld server to monitor the execution of a pipeline. push    | Pushes the content of a pipeline to a bld server.
+config  | Lists bld's configuration. init    | Initializes the bld configuration. hist    | Fetches execution history of pipelines on a bld server. login   | Initiates the login process for a bld server ls      | Lists pipelines in a bld server. monit   | Connects to a bld server to monitor the execution of a pipeline. push    | Pushes the content of a pipeline to a bld server.